Expanded States of America

 - U.S. territories such as Puerto Rico are legally entitled to apply for statehood if their citizens should vote to do.
 As yet, the advantages of territorial status have outweighed those of statehood for most voters; the only place where it might realistically happen is Puerto Rico - during the November 2012 voting, 54% of the population voted for statehoodnote .
 The U.S. Democratic and Republican parties have stated they will honor Puerto Rico's decision.

 - Texas had the opportunity to join the U.S. as five states when it was annexed, although this was not exercised.
+While this would've actually conferred greater political influence (each of the five would've gotten 2 Senators, dramatically shifting the Senate's balance of power), Texans had already formed a unified identity that they didn't want to give up.

 - Michigan's Upper Peninsula has occasionally made noises about wanting to split from the Lower Peninsula and become a state by the name of Superior.
 This is usually just an attempt to attract attention to the UP's problems; people making these calls are fully aware that the chances are low (not least because the UP has only half the population of Wyoming, the least populous state).

 - There have also been suggestions that Eastern Washington split off to become its own state, motivated mostly by the fact that Eastern Washington is mostly conservative, while Western Washington is mostly liberal, but dominates state politics thanks to a larger population.
+(The other proposal that gets floated is attaching Eastern Washington to Idaho.)

 - The state of Jefferson, which would have incorporated territory in northern California and southern Oregonnote , came the closest to becoming the 49th state (making Alaska 50th and Hawaii 51st) and were ready to file the paperwork to get the ball rolling with Congress.
 Unfortunately, the date they chose to do this was December 8th, 1941, the day after some more pressing issues came up.
 By the time the dust had settled, the movement to form Jefferson had lost its support.